-The Framework is an adoptable, adaptable guide to entrepreneurially minded learning, and has been used by thousands of faculty to create educational materials and teaching concepts that equip students with an entrepreneurial mindset.
+The KEEN Framework has been used by thousands of faculty to create educational materials and teaching concepts that equip students with an entrepreneurial mindset.

 As engineering faculty, you strive to ensure that your graduates have a mastery of engineering skills.
 Yet mastery of technical skills is only half the equation.
 Engineers find success and personal fulfillment when they couple their skills with a mindset to create extraordinary value for others.

 The entrepreneurial mindset should be an integral part of the key skills of every engineer.